TylerBarney/startup/README.md

 - [x] **existing user** - Existing users can create new items in the shop.
 - [x] **Use MongoDB to store credentials** - Stores encrypted credentials.
 - [x] **Restricts functionality** - You can't create items if you aren't logged in but you can view the shop

+## WebSocket deliverable

+For this deliverable I used webSocket to update the views on each item in realtime.
+When a user is logged in, they can click on an item and the view count will be updated for all users.

+- [x] **Backend listens for WebSocket connection** - backend listens for websocket connections and updates the view count in the database when a user click event is sent over the socket
+- [x] **Frontend makes WebSocket connection** - Every user is connected to the websocket and can send click events to the backend
+- [x] **Data sent over WebSocket connection** - When a user clicks on an item, a click event is sent to the backend containing the itemId and the new view count.
+When the backend receives this it updates the view count in the database and sends the updated view count back to the frontend.
+- [x] **WebSocket data displayed** - All views are updated in realtime on the frontend.